CBT for Tinnitus: A Critical Tool

 The differences between CBT for tinnitus and Tinnitus Retraining Therapy.

 There has been only one clinical trial that I'm aware of that compared CBT with TRT in tinnitus patients.
-In this trail, CBT treatment performed significantly better than TRT (54.5% improvement at 6 months with CBT vs. 20% improvement for TRT) [3].
+In this trail, a form of CBT called Acceptance and Commitment Therapy (ACT) performed significantly better than TRT (54.5% improvement vs. 20% improvement ) [3].

 Rewiring Neural Networks with Tinnitus CBT